ppriewe88/ppriewe88/README.md

 ## Hi there 👋

-I'm Patrick Priewe, a german (Karlsruhe-based) aspiring developer / data analyst!
+I'm Patrick Priewe, a german (Karlsruhe-based) aspiring developer / data scientist!

 I am currently on a path to build experteer in the field of data science.
 So far, I'm kinda falling in love with Python, and made my first (not so tiny) steps already using that fantastic technology!